What Information Security Professionals Need to Know about Document Management Systems

 It’s a well-known fact that law firms are prime targets for cyber security attacks.
 With high profile breaches at prestigious law firms making headlines globally, it’s no surprise that law firms and professional services firms face tremendous pressure from clients and internal stakeholders to improve their security posture.
 To address this challenge, several law firms have looked outside the legal industry to hire CISOs and other information security professionals with the goal of creating an enterprise vision, strategy, and program to ensure information assets and technologies are adequately protected.

-Over the past years, the iManage Security and Information Governance teams have worked with security professionals and addressed a wide-ranging of queries, from straightforward questions – related to the role of a document management system (DMS), application security, or architecture — to more strategic conversations related to best practices to secure information in the DMS and integrate security and monitoring solutions more tightly with the enterprise application security stack.
+Over the past years, the iManage Security and Information Governance teams have worked with security professionals and addressed a wide-ranging of queries, from straightforward questions – related to the role of a document management system (DMS) in a law firm, application security, or architecture — to more strategic conversations related to best practices to secure information in the DMS and integrate security and monitoring solutions more tightly with the enterprise application security stack.

 Based on this experience, we have created this blog series, with the goal to enable security professionals to have better access to the security and regulatory risk, associated with managing information in a DMS.